Lisbon Pena Palace Tickets and Day Trips

 Pena Palace|©Henry Guilherme

-If you are traveling to Sintra from Lisbon, it is best to book online an organized tour with a guided visit to the Pena Palace.
-These excursions include the transfer to and from Lisbon, the visit to the Pena Palace (sometimes with entrance and sometimes without entrance) and a tour of other emblematic points of the region that are also a must-see.
+Yes, in fact, if you are traveling to Sintra from Lisbon, it is best to book online an organized tour with a guided visit to the Pena Palace These excursions include the transfer to and from Lisbon, the visit to the Pena Palace and a tour of other emblematic points of the region that are also a must-see.

-How to buy tickets at the ticket office for the Pena Palace
+How to buy tickets at the Pena Palace ticket office

 palacio da pena ticket office|©Ernst Schwyter